DeepSkyWorkflows/deepskyworkflows.github.io/_posts/2021-11-27-camera-processing-workflow-with-pixinsight.md

 comments: true
 ---

-An editing workflow recorded live with tips from changing the shape of stars _without_ Deconvolution to dual frequency processing.
+An editing workflow recorded live with tips from changing the shape of stars _without_ Deconvolution using dual frequency processing.

 After what felt like an eternity of polar alignment, I accidentally knocked my mount.
 In what was supposed to be a period of clear skies, the only thing clear was that clouds were moving in.
 So, I desperately captured several 45-second exposures and called it a night.
 Or a morning, rather.
 You know what I mean.
 I quickly moved my images from my laptop that I use to drive imaging sessions to my processing workstation.
 A "blink" (quick scan of images) revealed what I feared: most were ruined by clouds.
-I ended up stacking a measely handful of frames and the result did not look good.
+I ended up stacking a measly handful of frames and the result did not look good.
 So, what to do?
 Why, use it as practice!
 I decided to go live on Thanksgiving Day with an editing session that you can watch here:

 {% include youtube.html code="VT67o_Bz6nQ" title="Live: Camera Editing Workflow in PixInsight" %}